NasserMostafa1000/hr-System/README.md

 The database is automatically created on first run

-A default admin user is automatically created if none exists
+A default user is automatically created if not found

 License

-This project is open-source and free to use.
+This project is open source and free to use.